nict-sfl/FasterNTT/README.md

 - Shoup's trick (for NTT), Montgomery multiplication (for point-wise mult.),
 - and Scott's slothful NTT instead of Longa-Naehrig's NTT, which is employed in most of all (open-sourced) implementations.

-## Note
-This version is used for writing a paper, which was appeared in a Japanese domestic conference [SCIS2020](https://www.iwsec.org/scis/2020/).
-This branch is just for reproducibility, and is **NOT RECOMMENDED** to use for any other purpose.

 ## Prerequisites

 - [OpenSSL](https://www.openssl.org/)